benbjohnson/litestream.io/content/guides/docker/index.md

 when it closes.
 You can find an example application in the [litestream-docker-example][] repository.

+When you use the `-exec` flag, Litestream will pass in the first database path from your configuration to the child process as the `LITESTREAM_DB_PATH` environment variable.

 If you need to monitor multiple application processes, you can also use [s6][] as a process supervisor. s6 provides a simple init system for managing multiple processes.
 It is wrapped by the [s6-overlay] project to provide this service to